Surfix/alx-low_level_programming/0x10-variadic_functions/README.md

 ## Tasks
 0. Beauty is variable, ugliness is constant
+Write a function that returns the sum of all its parameters.

+- Prototype: int sum_them_all(const unsigned int n, ...);
+- If n == 0, return 0

+Repo:

+- GitHub repository: alx-low_level_programming
+- Directory: 0x10-variadic_functions
+- File: 0-sum_them_all.c

 1. To be is to be the value of a variable